Pollution from nanomaterials: International / intergovernmental organizations

-The WPN works on a multitude of projects with the purpose of mitigating potential threats and hazards associated with nanoparticles.
-The WPN has conducted research on methods for testing, improvements on field assessments, exposure relief, and efforts to educate individuals and organizations on environmental sustainability with respect to NPs.
+As of 2013, the OECD Working Party on Nanomaterials (WPN) worked on a multitude of projects with the purpose of mitigating potential threats and hazards associated with nanoparticles.
+The WPN conducted research on methods for testing, improvements on field assessments, exposure relief, and efforts to educate individuals and organizations on environmental sustainability with respect to NPs.

-International Organization for Standardization (ISO) - ISO/TC 229

-ISO/TC 229 focuses on standardizing manufacturing, nomenclature/terminology, instrumentation, testing and assessment methodology, and safety, health, and environmental practices.
+The International Organization for Standardization TC 229 focuses on standardizing manufacturing, nomenclature/terminology, instrumentation, testing and assessment methodology, and safety, health, and environmental practices.

 North America

-In terms of the United States, the FDA and OSHA focus on regulations that prevent toxic harm to people from NPs, whereas the EPA takes on environmental policies to inhibit harmful effects nanomaterials may pose on the planet.
+In the United States, the FDA and OSHA focus on regulations that prevent toxic harm to people from NPs, whereas the EPA takes on environmental policies to inhibit harmful effects nanomaterials may pose on the planet.

-Toxic Substances Control Act (TSCA)
+As of 2019, there were supporters and opponents of increased regulation.
+Supporters of regulation want NPs to be seen as a class and/or have the precautionary principle applied.
+Opponents believe that over-regulation could lead to harmful effects on the economy and customer and economic freedom.
+As of 2019, there were multiple policies up for consideration for the purpose of changing nanomaterial regulation.

 The EPA is tackling regulations through two approaches under the TSCA: information gathering rule on new to old NMs and required premanufacturing notification for novice NMs.
 The gathering rule requires companies that produce or import NMs to provide the EPA with chemical properties, production/use amounts, manufacturing methods, and any found health, safety, and environmental impact for any nanomaterials being used.
 The premanufacturing notifications gives the EPA better governance over nanomaterial exposure, health testing, manufacturing/process and worker safety, and release amount which can allow the agency to take control of a NM if it poses concerning risk.